robertsdotpm/p2pd/docs/source/built/stun.rst

 from a different IP or port.
 People writing STUN software should know about this.
 It's not just about having the right protocol messages.
 Many public STUN servers will only support more recent versions of the protocol so that if you're not sending the magic cookie they won't even reply.
-Google's own STUN server does just that.

 Now, if you know about this you'll be able to write STUN software that can correctly classify what versions of the protocol they support and optimize how many servers